wiiktaru/MondrianPainting_CSS_GRID/README.md

 ## Description
 This project is used to recreate a Mondrian painting.
 The goal is to practice my skills in web development, particularly in layout design.

-Images folder has an mondrianPrject.jpeg file for a demo picture.
+Images folder has an mondrianProject.jpeg file for a demo picture.

 ## Technologies Used
 - Visual Studio Code